ATMcashDevelopment/atmcash.v1/README.md

 INFO

-This entire chain is merely the beginning for the ATMcash project.
-We are now working on an entirely new backend containing multiple changes, and improvements of many kinds.
+The project is starting now, and being planned for the future with many changes.

 Stay tuned for updates regarding this and more from ATMcash Development Team.